nicolas-justin/nicolas-justin/README.md

-# Hey there 👋
+## Hi there 👋

-## Welcome to my profile
+I'm Nicolas Justin, but you can just call me Nick 😉.
+I'm a software developer, and I'm deeply involved in the world of coding 👨‍💻.

-My name is Nicolas Justin (aka Nick) from Brazil, I'm a Software Developer with expertise in React.js, React Native, TypeScript, Node.js and other tools in the JavaScript ecosystem, currently working as a Front-end Developer at [@zaply-dev](https://github.com/zaply-dev).
+Right now, I'm specializing in cool technologies like React.js, React Native, TypeScript, Node.js, and a bunch of other tools that make up the JavaScript wonderland ✨.

-I'm also a lover of UX/UI and related areas, in my spare time, if I'm not working on a personal project, I'll probably be writing on my blog.
+My professional journey has led me to a profound appreciation for UI/UX and related matters.
+Currently, I hold the position of Software Engineer at [Sicredi](https://www.sicredi.com.br/), where I actively contribute to crafting digital solutions.

-I love making new friends, chatting and sharing knowledge or participating in projects, feel free to contact me on any of my social networks, I will respond as soon as possible.
+I'm not just about code though 😄.
+So, I'm always open to making new connections, having a good chat, and sharing what I know.
+Got a cool project in mind or just want to talk tech?
+Feel free to reach out to me through any of my social channels.
+I promise to respond as soon as possible ⚡.

----
+Looking forward to connecting,\

-<p align="center">Built with ❤️ by Nícolas Justin</p>
+Nick

 <!-- Profile views without badge -->
 ![](https://hit.yhype.me/github/profile?user_id=42806711)